instadw/instadwell-blog/_posts/2025-10-27-hyderabad-pg-co-living-and-student-accommodation-the-ultimate-guide.md

 Between ₹5,000 and ₹12,000, depending on area and amenities.

 **Q2.
 Which is the safest area for women’s PGs?**
 Hitec City, Gachibowli, and Kondapur, most have biometric entry and CCTV.
+Our [Gachibowli & Financial District guide](/blog/top-10-co-living-spaces-in-gachibowli-and-financial-district-living-guide-2026) and [Madhapur guide](/blog/top-10-co-living-spaces-in-madhapur-and-mindspace-commute-hack-2026) both have dedicated safety sections comparing biometric vs. CCTV-only properties.

 **Q3.
 Are PGs near IT hubs expensive?**
 Slightly, but they save you commute time and transport costs.